ZarimSF/SpellForce-Model-Enhancer/README.md

 # SpellForce_Mesh-Enhancer
-Just a script to (maybe) improve Spellforce 1 models.
+A tiny script to (maybe) improve Spellforce 1 models.

 # Disclaimer:
 You need other tools to do this, namely:
 - [Blender](https://www.blender.org/download/)
 - leszekd25's [spellforce_blender_plugins](https://github.com/leszekd25/spellforce_blender_plugins)
-- a tool to unpack Spellforce files like leszekd25's [spellforce_data_editor](https://github.com/leszekd25/spellforce_data_editor) or elbereth's [DragonUnPACKer](https://github.com/elbereth/DragonUnPACKer/).
+- a tool to unpack SpellForce files, like leszekd25's [spellforce_data_editor](https://github.com/leszekd25/spellforce_data_editor) or elbereth's [DragonUnPACKer](https://github.com/elbereth/DragonUnPACKer/).
 The first is a great tool in general, but I'd recommend second if you want to do "mass-conversion".

 Note: Some/many (didn't have time to view through 2000 or so meshes) models don't look better or even worse than the originals.
 Especially sharp edges suffer a lot, and often textures look a bit weird.
 Also, performance may suffer quite a bit.